angoca/db2-docker/README.md

 gives a set of script to create the instance and configure the default values.
 These values can be modified for other configurations.

+# Acknowledgements

-This image was based on three existing DB2-Docker images:
+This image was based on the following DB2-Docker images:

  * [grange74/docker-db2](https://github.com/grange74/docker-db2) - https://registry.hub.docker.com/u/grange74/db2/
  * [bryantsai/db2-docker](https://github.com/bryantsai/db2-docker)
  * [jeffbonhag/db2-docker](https://github.com/jeffbonhag/db2-docker)
  * [miraitechno/db2](https://github.com/miraitechno/docker-db2) - https://registry.hub.docker.com/u/miraitechno/db2/
  * https://registry.hub.docker.com/u/zongqiang/db2v10.5expc/

+# Advantages of these images

 The advantages to use this image instead of the other are: